-- a- support national capacity to provide holistic screening and confirmation services within the continuum of care frame in both West Bank and Gaza; - c- formally endorse and operartionalize a national screening protocol and guidelines that both respond to needs and capacity of health care providing institutions; - the national level.
+- a. support national capacity to provide holistic screening and confirmation services within the continuum of care frame in both West Bank and Gaza; - b. ensure availability of skilled practitioners within primary and secondary care - c. formally endorse and operartionalize a national screening protocol and guidelines that both respond to needs and capacity of health care providing - d. support treatment and post treatment programs in terms of availability and quality at the national level.